Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 How Magnetic Are Garnets?

-Red Almandine Garnets can be 100 times more magnetic than red Spinels, Rubies and many other weakly magnetic allochromatic gems.
+Red Almandine Garnets can be 100 times more magnetic than red Spinels, red Rubies and other weakly magnetic allochromatic gems that may appear similar to Almandine.
 Among Garnet species and varieties, magnetic susceptibility varies greatly, depending on the amount of iron and/or manganese within the Garnet.
 The green Mali Grossular Garnet pictured below left looks similar to the green Hydrogrossular on the right, but the Mali Garnet is much more magnetic due to higher iron (Fe3+) content.

 Relative Magnetic Susceptibilities of Garnets